 What happens without surgery?

 The rate of progression of rotator cuff tear arthropathy (shoulder arthritis with a massive rotator cuff defect) is usually slow thus surgery is not urgent.
-Serious instability with associated loss of function can motivate prompt surgical consideration however.
+However, serious instability with associated loss of function can motivate prompt surgical consideration.

-RisksShoulder replacement surgery for rotator cuff tear arthropathy using a reversed prosthesis carries significant risks that are important for the individual to consider.
-The risks of this surgery include but are not limited to the following: infection (which can be sufficiently serious to require revision surgery including removal of the prosthesis) injury to nerves and blood vessels fracture stiffness or instability of the joint dislocation loosening of the prosthesis pain failure of tendon or muscle attachment and the need for additional surgeries.
 Any of these problems may result in major loss of function to the arm.
 There are also risks of anesthesia and blood transfusion (although transfusions are not usually necessary).
 An experienced shoulder joint replacement team will use special techniques to minimize these risks but cannot totally eliminate them.
-After surgery there is a risk of fracture if excessive loads are applied to the arm, thus prevention of falls is very important.
+After surgery there is a risk of fracture if excessive loads are applied to the arm.
+Thus, prevention of falls is very important.

 Some of the risks of shoulder replacement surgery with a reversed prosthesis can be effectively managed if they are promptly identified and treated.
 Infections may require a wash out in the operating room.
 Sometimes complete removal of the prosthesis is necessary.
 Blood vessel or nerve injury may require repair.
 Fracture may require surgical fixation.
 Stiffness or instability may require exercises or additional surgery.
 Loosening of the prosthesis may require surgical revision.
 If the individual has questions or concerns about the course after surgery the surgeon should be informed as soon as possible.